Israel accuses Iran of Cyprus attack plot after suspect arrested - NewsBreak

 Israel accuses Iran of Cyprus attack plot after suspect arrested

-JERUSALEM/NICOSIA (Reuters) -Israel accused Iran on Monday of orchestrating an attempted attack against Israelis in Cyprus after police on the Mediterranean island said an armed individual had been arrested.
+JERUSALEM/NICOSIA (Reuters) - Israel accused Iran on Monday of orchestrating an attempted attack against Israelis in Cyprus after police on the Mediterranean island said an armed individual had been arrested.
+Iran swiftly denied the accusation.

 “This was a terrorist incident directed by Iran against Israeli businesspeople living in Cyprus,” Matan Sidi, spokesman for Prime Minister Naftali Bennett, said in a statement.